As applications are received they will be reviewed and shortlisting may take place earlier than the advertised closing date.

 Then we may have the job for you.

-We have a full time role for a Clinical Psychologist in our CAFS Team.
+We have a full time, permanent role and a full time, termporary role (covering parental leave) for two Clinical Psychologists in our CAFS Team.

 We expect the best from people we employ and we try to give them the best!